 Health Professions Student Loan Program (HPSL) and Loans for Disadvantaged Students (LDS)

 The Health Professions Student Loan Program (HPSL) and the Loans for Disadvantaged Students Program (LDS) are long-term, low-interest rate, need-based federal loan programs designed to encourage increased participation of disadvantaged populations in the health professions.
-The programs are funded by the Health Resources and Services Administration (HRSA), Bureau of Health Professions, and are available to students in the Doctor of Pharmacy program at Mercer University-Atlanta campus.
+The programs are funded by the Health Resources and Services Administration (HRSA), Bureau of Health Professions, and are available to students in the Doctor of Pharmacy program at Mercer University.

 What do the Health Professions Student Loan and Loans for Disadvantaged Students provide?